eyesee11/FundN3xus/README.md

 ## 🙏 **Acknowledgments**

-FiSight wouldn't be possible without these amazing technologies and communities:
+FundN3xus wouldn't be possible without these amazing technologies and communities:

 ### **🔧 Core Technologies**
 - **[Next.js Team](https://nextjs.org/)** - For the incredible React framework and App Router